dabadgarcia/qiimereporter/README.md

 <br>

 Once the analysis is finished, QiimeReporter summarizes the results in a interactive html report.
-An example can be found [here](https://dabadgarcia.github.io/qiimereporter/example-report.html).

 <br>